Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 		some museums have square-wheeled trikes; which roll smoothly over bumpy terrain the square wheel is the DSL
-		the terrain is the problem
+		the terrain is the problematic domain

 		General-purpose langauges